ghivert/redraw/README.md

 # Redraw

-React bindings for Gleam.
+React opinionated bindings for Gleam.
 Because a lot of frameworks and products are using React in a day-to-day way, Redraw fills the gap by providing nice, simple API to work on a React codebase, Gleam-enhanced!

 > [!TIP]
 >